My mind is split over this post. On one hand:

 That aside, I have been asked by multiple people in various forms (Exhibit A) for an explanation of the tile free convection.

+The term [free convection] itself comes from physics.
 Here's the technical definition.
 Convection is the process of heat transferring from a solid to a liquid or gas.

 Imagine a window of your house during the winter.
 Assuming your heat is on inside, the outer surface of the window will be warmer than the air.
 The window will begin to warm the air outside, and well all know what happens to hot air.